 Bond.
 The Exile has cut every thread — connection severed, identity unmoored.
 The Weaver holds threads between self and other, between past and present, without collapsing the distance between them.
 The Devourer has consumed the boundary — no distinction between self and other remains.

 Move.
 The Statue stands in frozen stillness, everything received and held and witnessed, nothing expressed.
 The Dancer moves with the force and precision that the moment requires.
-The Berserker erupts — force without channel, intensity without form.
+The Eruptor erupts — force without channel, intensity without form.

 The Fifteen Lands